loonaticx/ttmodels/README.md

 # Required files
 - You need to have this repository cloned anywhere on your computer.
 This is the workspace we will be using.

+- Autodesk Maya installed, preferably any version from 2016-2020.

 - You need to be able to use the program [``make``](https://chocolatey.org/packages/make) to build the models.
 You can check whether or not you have make already installed by typing ``make`` in a command prompt.
 If you do not have make installed, I recommend installing [Chocolatey:](https://chocolatey.org/install)
   - With Chocolatey, you can install make via ``choco install make`` in the command line or Powershell.